 Offer your dog ‘Sensitive Exposure’ to stimuli (follow the link for more) – this is a protocol that I use for dogs that have been referred to me as being ‘reactive’ or are fearful of being outside.
 My goal is to transform the relationship the dog’s brain has with anxiety and fear.
 By choosing our environments carefully we create opportunities for the amygdala to learn how to cope with stimuli which were previously experienced as fearful.
 The dog is learning the skill of noticing that the environment has changed, and this does not always signal danger.
 Over time the dog’s brain can be calm enough to learn new behaviours and emotional responses.

-Read more on using training sessions to build confidence in your dog Can we help you?
+Continue Reading using training sessions to build confidence in your dog Can I help you?

 Private sessions give us the chance to focus on your dog's behaviour issues and put personalised strategies into place.
 Book here

-Not sure a private lesson is the write option for you, contact me for a chat
+Not sure a private lesson is the right option for you, contact me for a chat